The Fat Boys

-The album Crushin' received a Platinum status due to their single "Wipeout", which was recorded together with the American rock group The Beach Boys.
-The next album, Coming Back Hard Again, repeated the formula of the previous one and received a Gold status due to the successful single "The Twist (Yo, Twist)", recorded together with American rock 'n roll singer Chubby Checker.
-The album also included the theme song for the movie A Nightmare on Elm Street 4: The Dream Master, which featured Robert Englund performing as Freddy Krueger.
+Their fourth studio album Crushin' (1987) received a Platinum status due to their single "Wipeout!", which was recorded together with the American rock band the Beach Boys.
+Their next studio album, Coming Back Hard Again (1988), repeated the formula of the previous one and received a Gold status due to the successful single "The Twist (Yo, Twist)", recorded together with American rock and roll singer Chubby Checker.
+The album also included "Are You Ready for Freddy", the theme song for the film A Nightmare on Elm Street 4: The Dream Master, which featured Robert Englund performing as Freddy Krueger.

-The group starred in three feature films in the 1980s: Krush Groove, Knights of the City and Disorderlies.
+The group starred in three feature films in the 1980s: Krush Groove (1985), Knights of the City (1986) and Disorderlies (1987).